lachlanmcdonald/magicavoxel-shaders/README.md

 __Shaders for [MagicaVoxel](https://ephtracy.github.io/) to simplify common and repetitive tasks.__

-- Current release: `0.4.0`.
+- Current release: `0.5.0`
-- Tested with MagicaVoxel 0.97.4 for Windows and Mac.
+- Tested with MagicaVoxel 0.97.4 for Windows and Mac
-- Released under the MIT License.
+- Released under the MIT License

 ## Installation